 - (1) The Group EEV has been calculated as follows: Meiji Yasuda Life's EEV plus StanCorp's EEV less Meiji Yasuda's carrying amount of equity of StanCorp.
-Meiji Yasuda Life's EEV has been calculated using a market consistent approach, while StanCorp's EEV has been calculated using a top-down approach. - (2) Meiji Yasuda Life's carrying amount of StanCorp's equity was 602.7 billion yen as of September 30, 2016. - (3) StanCorp became a wholly owned subsidiary of Meiji Yasuda Life as of March 8 (March 7, Pacific Standard Time), 2016.
-The Group EEV as of September 30, 2016 and March 31, 2016 includes StanCorp's EEV as of June 30, 2016 and March 8, 2016 respectively, in accordance with the consolidated financial statements.
+Meiji Yasuda Life's EEV has been calculated using a market consistent approach, while StanCorp's EEV has been calculated using a top-down approach. - (2) Meiji Yasuda Life's carrying amount of StanCorp's equity was 602.7 billion yen as of March 31, 2017. - (3) StanCorp became a wholly owned subsidiary of Meiji Yasuda Life as of March 8 (March 7, Pacific Standard Time), 2016.
+The Group EEV as of March 31, 2017 and March 31, 2016 includes StanCorp's EEV as of December 31, 2016 and March 8, 2016 respectively, in accordance with the consolidated financial statements.
 For details, including the valuation dates used for StanCorp's EEV, please refer to Section 1 of Appendix C. - (4) When calculating StanCorp's adjusted net worth, the net assets of its asset management business, excluding those in the life insurance entities, and its holding company are based on US-GAAP balance sheet, while those of the remaining business are based on US statutory balance sheet.
-For details, please refer to Section 2 of Appendix C. - (5) The Group's value of new business over the first half of fiscal year 2016 includes StanCorp's value of new business from March 8, 2016 to June 30, 2016, while the Group's values of new business over fiscal year 2015 and the first half of fiscal year 2015 do not include StanCorp's values of new business.
+For details, please refer to Section 2 of Appendix C. - (5) The Group's value of new business over fiscal year 2016 includes StanCorp's value of new business from March 8, 2016 to December 31, 2016, while the Group's values of new business over fiscal year 2015 do not include StanCorp's values of new business.